Kiyamou/VapourSynth-JincResize/README.md

 JincResize works by Jinc (EWA Lanczos) algorithms.

-Modified from EWA-Resampling-VS: https://github.com/Lypheo/EWA-Resampling-VS. Added 8 bit and 32 bit support, and some code optimization.
+The "r6.1" branch (Release r1 - r6.1) is modified from EWA-Resampling-VS: https://github.com/Lypheo/EWA-Resampling-VS. Added 8 bit and 32 bit support, and some code optimization.

+The master branch is ported from AviSynth version: https://github.com/AviSynth/jinc-resize and based on EWA-Resampling-VS.

 I'm a beginner for C++.
 The plugin needs improvement.
 I will try to modify in the future.